 Accommodation: Casa Gangotena, 1-night

 Transfer to Quito airport in the morning to catch your flight over to the Galapagos Islands.
-After landing at Baltra airport, you head to the dock to board the La Pinta, one of the islands’ prestigious yachts.
-This is the start of an eight-day cruise around the Galapagos Islands that will take in the rugged coves, sandy beaches and emerald waters of this enchanting volcanic archipelago in order to see some of the remarkable endemic species.
+After landing at Baltra airport, you head to the dock to board your chosen vessel to start a week-long cruise around the Galapagos Islands that will take in the rugged coves, sandy beaches and emerald waters in order to see some of the remarkable endemic species.

 The cruise will make its way between the islands stopping at many of the spectacular landing spots on Isabela, Santa Cruz, Fernandina and Floreana, as well as other memorable locations.
 The wildlife in the Galapagos is incredibly nonchalant when humans are around to the point where most of them will walk right by you only a few inches away.
 You will also have the chance to snorkel during the cruise, which is a fabulous experience in itself.
 Once you put your head into the water, you will be astounded by the amount of life that lives beneath the waves.
 Swimming with playful sealions and close encounters with turtles are just a couple of the wildlife highlights.

-After breakfast on board La Pinta, you travel back to the airport to fly back to the mainland.
-Once in Quito, you transfer to the international terminal to catch your connecting international flights back to the UK
+After breakfast, you travel back to the airport to fly back to the mainland.
+Once in Quito, you transfer to the international terminal to catch your connecting international flights back to the UK.

 Day13: Arrive UK